What You Need to Know About Security Management Specialist

 - Operations Specialist

 - Security Compliance Analyst

 In 2016, there was an estimated number of 1,023,900 jobs in the United States for Security Management Specialist.
 New jobs are being produced at a rate of 8.8% which is above the national average.
 The Bureau of Labor Statistics predicts 90,400 new jobs for Security Management Specialist by 2026.
-There will be an estimated 104,200 positions for Security Management Specialist per year.
+Due to new job openings and attrition, there will be an average of 104,200 job openings in this field each year.

 The states with the most job growth for Security Management Specialist are Utah, Nevada, and Arkansas.
 Watch out if you plan on working in Alaska, Maine, or Oklahoma.
 These states have the worst job growth for this type of profession.

 Security Management Specialists make between $38,420 and $123,000 a year.

 Security Management Specialists who work in District of Columbia, Maryland, or Virginia, make the highest salaries.

 Below is a list of the median annual salaries for Security Management Specialists in different U.S. states.

 |State||Annual Mean Salary|